-“We are all talking about the current electricity problem.
+"We are all talking about the current electricity problem.
 We take it seriously.
-The life of people are more important than electricity and must, therefore, be taken more seriously,” she said mournfully.
+The life of people is more important than electricity and must, therefore, be taken more seriously," she said mournfully.

 She expressed dismay that the strike by the health workers had been eulogised by some Ghanaians as an expression of democracy and a right.

-Dr Grant said while the problem of low remuneration and poor conditions of service for health workers were a canker, they had never been accepted as a norm.
+Dr Grant, said while the problems of low remuneration and poor conditions of, service for health workers were a canker, they had never been accepted as a norm.

-“It is a failure of those who have to act to resolve the problem.
-But it is time we saw facts and not call black white or something that is bad good.
+"It is a failure of those who have to act to resolve the problem.
+But is time we facts and not call black white or something that is bad good.

-“Let us all join hands in asking the health workers to return to work, instead of wilfully allowing people to die or suffer,” she intimated.
+"Let us all join hands in asking the health workers to return to work, instead of willfully allowing people to die or suffer," she maintained.

 Dr Grant made reference to the film "The Fugitive", which underlined the dedication expected of health workers.